Candidate Short List/Final Candidate Selection

 Scheduling Campus Interviews

-Usually no more than three to four candidates (per search) meet with the Dean unless otherwise approved.
+All T/TT candidates should meet with the Vice Dean for Faculty Affairs for a 20-minute timeslot, unless I’m unavailable for some reason.
+Usually no more than around three candidates (per search) meet with the Dean unless otherwise approved.
 If the Dean is away on travel or unavailable, the Executive Vice Dean might be able to meet with the candidate.
-The Vice Dean for Faculty Affairs should also meet with all T/TT candidates unless he is unavailable.
+All School of Advanced Computing (SAC) candidates should also be scheduled to meet with the Director of the School of Advanced Computing as well.
 If a candidate has experimental/lab space needs, the Vice Dean for Administration should be scheduled for a 15-minute timeslot; it would be helpful to inform candidates ahead of time about this meeting so that they will feel prepared for this brief discussion.

 In other words, for department administrators coordinating the interview schedules:

-If the candidate being considered is an experimentalist, please contact Marjorie Brownbill (brownbil@usc.edu) to set up a 15-minute meeting between Linda Rock and the candidate so that concerns about space can be addressed.
-If you’re unsure whether the candidate is an experimentalist, please confirm with your department chair or faculty hiring committee chair.
+If the candidate being considered is an experimentalist, please contact Marjorie Brownbill (brownbil@usc.edu) to set up a 15-minute meeting between Kim Bregenzer and the candidate so that concerns about space can be addressed.
+If you’re unsure whether the candidate is an experimentalist, please confirm with your department chair or faculty hiring committee chair. - For Vice Dean for Faculty Affairs - Timothy Pinkston:

 Timothy meets with all tenure and tenure-track candidates.
-Please contact Raymond Duran (duran@usc.edu) to set up a 30-minute meeting.
+Please contact Ana Guerrero (anar3027@usc.edu) to set up a 30-minute meeting.
 If the meeting length needs to be adjusted, she will let you know separately, if she hasn’t already done so.
-Prior to the meeting, she will need the CV, talk abstract (when available), and complete itinerary (when available).
+Prior to the meeting, she will need the CV, talk abstract (when available), and complete itinerary (when available). - For Executive Vice Dean and/or Director of the School of Advanced Computing - Gaurav Sukhatme:

 Yannis meets with as many T/TT candidates as his schedule allows.
-Please contact Christina Plateado (cloredo@usc.edu) to schedule the meeting and provide her with the materials he needs for the interviews.
+Please contact Marjorie Brownbill (brownbil@usc.edu) to schedule the meeting and provide her with the materials he needs for the interviews.

 Department chairs are encouraged to ask candidates prior to their visit if there are specific faculty members they would like to meet or facilities they would want to see, and it is best to provide the candidate his/her meeting itinerary at least a couple of days prior to the visit so that the candidate has adequate time to prepare for the interview.
 It is important to include in the interview itinerary faculty from various departments around the School and university whose research areas are related to the candidate’s.
 Interdepartmental liaisons, mentioned next, can be helpful here.